This recent post highlighted the origins of corporate Foreign Corrupt Practices Act enforcement actions in 2020.

 For FCPA Flash podcast episodes discussing the long time periods associated with FCPA scrutiny see here (Paul Pelletier), here (Homer Moyer – a dean of the FCPA bar), here (Kevin Muhlendorf – former Assistant Chief in DOJ’s Fraud Section and former Senior Counsel in the SEC’s Enforcement Division), here (Richard Grime – former Assistant Director of SEC Enforcement), here (Ephraim Wernick – former DOJ FCPA Unit Assistant Chief), and here (Lucinda Low – a dean of the FCPA bar).

-With this background, the post next highlights how long companies that resolved FCPA enforcement actions in 2019 were under scrutiny.
+With this background, set forth below is how long companies that resolved FCPA enforcement actions in 2020 were under scrutiny.

-Thus, 4.5 years is the approximate median length of time companies that resolved FCPA enforcement actions in 2019 were under scrutiny.
+Thus, 4 years was the approximate median length of time companies that resolved FCPA enforcement actions in 2020 were under scrutiny.

-[See here for the prior post highlighting that 4.25 years was the approximate median length of time companies that resolved FCPA enforcement actions in 2018 were under scrutiny; here for the prior post highlighting that 4.5 years was the approximate median length of time companies that resolved FCPA enforcement actions in 2017 were under scrutiny and here for the prior post highlighting that 4.25 years was the approximate median length of time companies that resolved FCPA enforcement actions in 2016 were under scrutiny].
+[See here for the prior post highlighting that 4.5 years was the approximate median length of time companies that resolved FCPA enforcement actions in 2019 were under scrutiny; here for the prior post highlighting that 4.25 years was the approximate median length of time companies that resolved FCPA enforcement actions in 2018 were under scrutiny; here for the prior post highlighting that 4.5 years was the approximate median length of time companies that resolved FCPA enforcement actions in 2017 were under scrutiny and here for the prior post highlighting that 4.25 years was the approximate median length of time companies that resolved FCPA enforcement actions in 2016 were under scrutiny].

 When assessing the long time periods associated with FCPA scrutiny, it is important to keep in mind that both the DOJ/FBI and SEC have specific FCPA units that are uniquely tasked with investigating and prosecuting FCPA offenses.